b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

-As you can see `reduce` accepts 3 arguments: a function, a collection, initial value of the accumulator.
+As you can see `reduce` accepts 3 arguments: a function, a collection, and initial value.
 Here, I used so called [anonymous function](https://docs.julialang.org/en/v1/manual/functions/#man-anonymous-functions), so a function without name.
 The expression `(x, y) -> x + y` means a function that takes two arguments and returns their sum.
 The `reduce` takes this function and executes it many times, each time:

 1. one argument is `init` (if executed for the first time) or the result of previous execution
 2. the other argument is consecutive element of the collection